How to build a no-code task management system on WordPress

 Task management tools allow anyone to create tasks and assign them to other members of the team.
 Moreover, having a central hub allows your entire team to see who’s working on what.
 This makes for more efficient work and better collaboration.

-The next thing we’re going to do is create a form in Gravity Forms that allows us to submit tasks.
+The first thing we’re going to do is create a form in Gravity Forms that enables us to submit tasks.
 This is going to form the backbone of our Gravity Forms task management system.

 To create a new form, we’ll hover over “Forms” and click “New Form”.
-Then we’ll give the form a name (“Add Task”) and click “Create Form”.
+Then we’ll give the form a name (“Tasks”) and click “Create Form”.
 Now we can start constructing our form using the Gravity Forms visual editor.

 The Gravity Forms visual form builder